 Think of it.
 Two little girls, at different places and times.
 Gita, not knowing she was about to die, dancing around a model of Mount Girnar; then Rajul, three years later, claiming to be Gita and dancing around another mountain in her imagination.

-Do you see what the big question is here?
+Do you see what the question is here?
 It is not whether this is something real, whether Rajul is really connected with Gita in some way.
-We may not be able to explain it, but that doesn’t give us the right to deny what is in front of our faces.
+That is unquestionable.
+Something is real, though we don’t know what it is.
+We can’t explain it, but that doesn’t give us the right to deny what is in front of our faces.

 The question is – Why does the Mount Girnar dance carry such significance that it was communicated between these two girls?
 Does this say something about how religions work?
 Or what religion is?

 Keep in mind that what has happened here lay largely outside either the Hindu or Jain religion.
-It doesn’t necessarily support them.
+It doesn’t necessarily support either of them.
 Stevenson said repeatedly that the evidence of children who remember past lives does not support the doctrine of Karma.
-These children who remember past lives appear to do it in complete disregard for formal religions, specific dogmas, the caste system, etc.
+These children who remember past lives appear to do it in complete disregard for the dogma of formal religions.

 The lives of these children speak of something larger than any specific religion, maybe something that underlies all of life.
 As psychologist C.G.
 Jung said of such things in his book Modern Man in Search of a Soul: